What is Posterior Elbow Dislocation?

 Treatment Options for Posterior Elbow Dislocations

 An elbow dislocation is a serious injury.
 The goal of immediate treatment is to return the elbow to its normal alignment and minimize discomfort and damage.
-The long-term goal is to restore function to the arm.
+The long-term goal is to improve the function of the arm.

 Nonsurgical Treatments for Posterior Elbow Dislocation

-The normal alignment of the elbow can usually be restored in the emergency department.
+The normal alignment of the elbow can usually be improved in the emergency department.
 It requires adequate muscular relaxation and appropriate analgesia.

 Reduction may be achieved by the correction of the medial or lateral displacement followed by strong traction on the forearm in the line of the limb.

 Traction should be maintained with the arm in moderate flexion, using counter-traction with the fingers.
-Palpation should ensure the equilateral triangle formed by the olecranon and epicondyles is present.
+Palpation should help your surgeon check that the equilateral triangle formed by the olecranon and epicondyles is present.

 Simple elbow dislocations are treated by keeping immobilizing the arm in a sling or a splint for 1-3 weeks.
 Physical therapy is recommended immediately after the immobilization period ends to reduce the possibility of reducing the arm’s range of motion due to inactivity.
-Drs.
-Pruzansky take special care to ensure that all patients leave with adequate instructions for rehabilitation.
+Dr. Mark Pruzansky and Dr. Jason Pruzansky take special care to help all patients leave with adequate instructions for rehabilitation.

 In severe cases, some people may never be able to fully open (extend) the arm, but the elbow can work very well even without the full range of motion.
-Once the elbow’s range of motion improves, Drs.
-Pruzansky may recommend a strengthening program.
+Once the elbow’s range of motion improves, Dr. Mark Pruzansky and Dr. Jason Pruzansky may recommend a strengthening program.